r-grandorder/tri-hermes/en/pages/agartha.md

 Somewhere, the concept of the phoenix will have a worthless, meaningless end where it dies countless times without rebirth!

 **Demon God Phenex:**
-I'm melting I'm sinking it hurts it hurts to infinity hurry and give them to me you laggard I don't want to die hurry up hurry up it hurts AAAAAAGGGHHH! ! !
+I'm melting I'm sinking it hurts it hurts to infinity hurry and give them to me you laggard I don't want to die hurry up hurry up it hurts AAAAAAGGGHHH!!!

 **Demon God Phenex:**
 How many times have I suffered the pain of death the fear of death it's not fair we're the only ones THE ONLY ONES!
 It's not fair it's not right I won't I won't I won't accept iiit!